 McCain showed off his aggressive style of questioning during last week’s confirmation hearing of former Senator Chuck Hagel for Defense Secretary.
 In past years he led congressional investigations into the Jack Abramoff lobbying scandal and Boeing Co.
-(BA)’s attempts to win an Air Force contract for building in-flight refueling aircraft.
+(BA:US)’s attempts to win an Air Force contract for building in-flight refueling aircraft.

 To contact the reporters on this story: Cheyenne Hopkins in Washington at email@example.com; Robert Schmidt in Washington at firstname.lastname@example.org